ethz-asl/orb_slam_2_ros/README.md

 ## Usage

-**PART UNDER REVIEW!
-DO NOT USE THE FOLLOWING CODE AS IT DOES NOT WORK YET!**

 Before launching the node with an example dataset you need to:
  - Download a dataset you can use to run this package from [EUROC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) (for example the one called "Machine Hall 001") (containing rosbag to play and camera calibration);
  - Download and extract the [ORB_SLAM2 vocabulary](https://github.com/raulmur/ORB_SLAM2/blob/master/Vocabulary/ORBvoc.txt.tar.gz).